Tave

 Does Tave have a mobile app?

-Tave relies on a responsive web interface -- no dedicated native app.
-HoneyBook has a native iOS app rated 4.8/5.
+Tave relies on a responsive web interface with no dedicated native app.
+HoneyBook has a native iOS app rated 4.7/5.
 If mobile management is critical to your daily workflow, HoneyBook has a clear advantage.

 Which platform has better automation?

 Tave includes automation on all plans with pre-built photography workflow templates.
 HoneyBook's Automations 2.0 offers conditional branching (if/then logic) but requires the Essentials plan ($49/month annual).
 Tave's automation is simpler but immediately accessible.
-HoneyBook's is more powerful but more expensive and has drawn criticism for regressions introduced during the 2.0 rebuild.
+HoneyBook's is more powerful but more expensive and has drawn criticism for regressions introduced during the 2.0 rebuild, including removed project-date-based triggers and limited tag functionality.

 Should I worry about the VSCO acquisition of Tave?

 It is worth monitoring but not necessarily a dealbreaker.
-The core CRM functionality has remained intact since the rebrand.
-The concern is whether VSCO -- primarily a creative editing and community platform -- will continue investing in CRM features at the same pace.
+The core CRM functionality has remained intact since the rebrand, and VSCO doubled the Workspace team to accelerate development.
+The concern is whether VSCO (primarily a creative editing and community platform) will continue investing in CRM features at the same pace.
 Photographers who depend heavily on Tave should watch product updates and have a migration plan in mind.

 Related comparisons: